 Edwin and Florence Lockwood in Pony Cart

 For their twentieth wedding anniversary in 1867, LeGrand and his wife, Ann Louisa, traveled to Europe where they picked out furnishings for their new summer home.
 The family moved into the estate, then called “Elm Park,” in 1868, with work almost complete.
-On September 24 1869, the price of gold suddenly dropped, causing a panic, immortalizing the day as “Black Friday.”
+On Sept.
+24, 1869, the price of gold suddenly dropped, causing a panic and immortalizing the day as “Black Friday.”
 One of the many men financially ruined by the panic, Lockwood mortgaged his Norwalk estate to pay back his creditors, in addition to selling $10 million worth of stock in the Lake Shore and Michigan Railroad to Cornelius “Commodore” Vanderbilt.

 LeGrand Lockwood’s Death